 At the heart of your garage door system is your garage door opener.
 It is the motor that opens and closes your garage door without having to do it manually.
 Yet, there is not exactly a one size fit’s all garage door opener.
 The one you want to get depends on what garage door features you are looking for.
 Today we are going to look at several important garage door opener features that can affect the decision on which garage door opener to get.

 The Type Of Drives a Garage door opener has.

 There are several types of drives a garage door opener can have that raise the garage door up and down.

 Chain Drive: The chain drive features a chain that pulls the door up to open.
-The upside to these types of drives are they are usually the least expensive to purchase.
+The upside to these types of drives is they are usually the least expensive to purchase.
 There are two major downsides though.
 The first is they are the types of drives that require the most lubrication.
 The Second is they are usually the ones that is the noisiest.